 If you pass the initial application stage, you may be invited for an interview.
 Most veterinary schools use the MMI, or Multiple Mini Interview, format.
 The dates for these interviews vary and so it’s important to check with the school you are applying to ensure you can be available.

 Please be advised, as mentioned above, you must apply to the veterinary school within the area in which you are a resident.
-If you wish to apply to international veterinary schools, be sure to contact the school about their admissions requirements, deadlines etc. There are many factors to consider when making the decision to study abroad, including tuition, living expenses, the ability to secure residency training, and the challenges of living in another country.
-While it is possible to come back to Canada after studying abroad for veterinary school, it can be a hard process.
+If you wish to apply to international veterinary schools, be sure to contact the school about their admissions requirements, deadlines, etc. There are many factors to consider when making the decision to study abroad, including tuition, living expenses, the ability to secure residency training, and the challenges of living in another country.
+While it is possible to come back to Canada after studying abroad for veterinary school, it can be a difficult process.
 If you do intend to study abroad, it’s suggested you apply to a school accredited by the American Veterinary Medical Association (AVMA).

 There are a variety of different financial assistance programs to help students pay for the expenses of veterinary school.
 Research financial assistance at the universities to which you are applying, as well as within your province and/or territory.
 Contact the student awards/financial aid office at the university to which you are applying for other sources of funding.